ShaunCurtis/Blazr.VSA/Documents/Weather/Functional-Programming.md

 What you see is:

 1. The ability to chain simple functions together.
-2. The ability to compose complex functions by ciombining simple functions.
+2. The ability to compose complex functions by combining simple functions.
-3. An implementation of `Railway Orientated Programme` in dealing with errors and exceptions.
+3. An implementation of `Railway Orientated Programme` to handle errors and exceptions.

 There are four common transforms: